1lolplayer1/IDE-A/README.md

 # Welcome To The IDE-A

-Simple python code editor built for fun. **everyone is free to contribute or use it for own needs.**
+Simple python code editor built for fun.